xzuyn/musubi-tuner/src/musubi_tuner/dataset/dataset_config.md

 The technical details of `flux_kontext_no_resize_control`:

 When this option is specified, the control image is trimmed to a multiple of 16 pixels and converted to latent and passed to the model.
-Each element in the batch may have a different resolution, but in that case, the attention is calculated by decomposing each element in the batch during the attention calculation (no attention mask is used).
-This allows the model to work correctly even if the control images have different resolutions.
+Each element in the batch must have the same resolution, which is adjusted by Aspect Ratio Bucketing (buckets are divided by the resolution of the target image and also the resolution of the control image).

 However, since the attention calculation is split, the speed may be reduced.